flawnson/flawnson.github.io/docs/_posts/2020-01-01-travel-log.md

 - We drove around Sudbury with Taylor as our guide to the mall, the big nickel, etc.
 - We got food at Five Guys, where I had an insanely good Peanut Butter Milkshake
 - We dropped off Taylor and hit the road back to Waterloo

+# Dec 16th 2020, Paris - France
+- Almost got stopped before boarding the plane for concerns over illegitimate travel during the pandemic
+- Landed and spent the first night roaming the streets and eating the worst meal of the trip (that sketchy bowl of meat and rice)
+- Bought macarons and chocolates at Pierre Hermé Paris to eat with a bottle of wine
+- Visited the Notre Dame, the Arc de Triomphe, the Eiffel Tower, and several department stores
+- Tried food from local bakeries (Land&Monkeys, The French Bastards), patisseries (Yann Couvreur) and food stores (Carrefour, Picard, Monoprix, etc.)
+- Got tested for COVID at a local pharmacy with results returned in just 15 mins
+- Visited Amy and Raph for dinner (had truffle chips, Foie gras, and Galette)
+- Had some insane pizza, Thai food, Baguette with fig jam
+- Struggled to function and operate at a laundromat, zoomed around on electric scooters
+- Got locked out of the apartment and spent a night at a hotel below the Eifel Tower.
+- Visited the shopping district designer stores and ended up getting milkshake and fries at Five Guys.